Session 3 - Module A: Advanced Orchestration Patterns¶

 agent_instance = self.agent_factory.instantiate_agent(agent_spec)

-Dynamic agent creation responds to runtime workflow requirements.
-Specification generation optimizes agent configuration for detected needs, while instantiation creates operational agents ready for task execution.
+Dynamic data processing agent creation responds to runtime workflow requirements.
+Specification generation optimizes agent configuration for detected needs, while instantiation creates operational agents ready for data processing task execution.

 agent_id = agent_spec.specialization_parameters["agent_id"]